UPDATE: ASCVD risk factor critique

 -- for premenopausal women who do not have diabetes, their ASCVD risk in large cardiovascular registries is quite small, so the overwhelming focus (I think) is helping with nonpharmacologic interventions, especially motivational interviewing

--- statins are contraindicated for women who might become pregnant (not so good to decrease lipids in babes in utero for their brain development)
+-- statins are contraindicated for women who might become pregnant (not so good to decrease lipids in babes in utero since low cholesterol could affect their brain development)

--- menopause is associated with a dramatic increase in atherosclerosis, and should be treated aggressively (nonpharmacologically and meds)
+-- menopause is associated with a dramatic increase in atherosclerosis, and ASCVD reduction should be pursued aggressively (nonpharmacologically and meds)

--- it also makes sense to continue aggressive lipid treatments into old age, assuming a 6-12 month life expectancy (and, anecdotally, i do continue to treat people into their 90s, many with “high intensity” statins, without adverse issues and (i assume) continued benefit
+-- it also makes sense to continue aggressive lipid treatments into old age, assuming a 6-12 month life expectancy (and, anecdotally, i do continue to treat people into their 90s, many with “high intensity” statins, without adverse issues and (i assumed, since few die from cardiovascular events) continued benefit

 Gestalt: